CrafterKina/Pipes/README.md

 A Minecraft Mod.

-Branch name is usually Minecraft version, if no that is unstable.
-In Progress.

 ## License
 ###The License of Codes

-Codes are licensed under a Mozilla Public License 2.0.
+Codes are licensed under the Mozilla Public License 2.0.
 You can check the detail by the LICENSE of this repository.

 ###The License of Resources